DFE-Digital/bat-design-history/app/posts/register-of-placement-schools/2026-03-09-exploring-showing-search-results-on-a-map.md

 ## Next steps

-The immediate next step is to test this prototype with users, including providers, ITT candidates and policy colleagues.
+The immediate next step is to test this prototype with users, including providers and policy colleagues.
 We want to understand whether the map genuinely helps them, whether the accessibility trade-offs are acceptable, and whether the added complexity is justified.

 We will use findings from that research to decide whether to build the map in production and whether to prototype any of the enhancements above.